wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipelines-blueprint-qa-integration.md

 A few words of caution:

-- This extension point re-used and triggered by all blueprints!
+- This extension point is re-used and triggered by all blueprints!
 - Any tasks running as part of this extension point must be **stable** and **reliable**!
 - This extension point must honour the ```modeElite``` parameter, as discussed below.
 - Validate your extensions using your feature branch and the [ref:](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema#define-a-repositories-resource) parameter before committing any change to your master branch.
 Once in master, your extensions will affect **all** blueprint-based pipelines.